Painting the Sky: Extra show announced 7pm, 13 Nov. Updates on Fridays show in due course, weather dependent. Read More.

 Location Various locations in Bradford

-A three-day street musical extravaganza featuring community bands from around the UK and beyond.
+A three-day street musical extravaganza that featured community bands from around the UK and beyond.

 About this project

 HONK!
-Bradford will bring 15 street bands from the UK, Spain, Germany, France and the US to play across the district – in community centres, parks, high streets and the city centre.
+Bradford brought 15 street bands from the UK, Spain, Germany, France and the US to play across the district – in community centres, parks, high streets and the city centre.

-300+ musicians playing with a passion that’s as infectious as it is inspiring, blending genres from bhangra to Balkan, jazz to hip hop.
+300+ musicians played with a passion that’s as infectious as it is inspiring, blending genres from bhangra to Balkan, jazz to hip hop.

-Organised by Bradford’s very own street band – The Peace Artistes – HONK! will celebrate cultural diversity with school and community involvement and a brand new pick-up band for local musicians.
-Join us for a weekend of cultural celebration, echoing the global movement of HONK!, uniting communities through music and activism.
+Organised by Bradford’s very own street band – The Peace Artistes – HONK! celebrated cultural diversity with school and community involvement and a brand new pick-up band for local musicians.
+It was a weekend of cultural celebration, echoing the global movement of HONK!, uniting communities through music and activism.

 Programme